mezela/MakersBnB/README.md

 - Until a user has confirmed a booking request, that space can still be booked for that night.

 Other features:
-- Users should receive an email whenever one of the following happens:
-    - They sign up
-    - They create a space
-    - They update a space
-    - A user requests to book their space
-    - They confirm a request
-    - They request to book a space
-    - Their request to book a space is confirmed
-    - Their request to book a space is denied

 ### User Stories